 You don’t want to assume things about your site.
 You want to get enough information to back your claims of your site’s quality and compatibility in terms of SEO.
 To do that, you need to perform a thorough website audit that will help you:

 - Evaluate the quality of your website from the search engine’s perspective.

 - Identify and fix pages with low performance.

 - Focus on improving the quality and performance of your top key pages.

 Google looks into many aspects of your website to determine whether your site deserves to be on top of SERPs.
-If you fail to improve your website consistently you might end up ranking lower and lose your authority and credibility.
+If you fail to fix your website, you will face challenges in improving your SERPs and authority.

-When we talk about building a solid SEO strategy, keyword audit is the most important part that you should never miss out.
-There are many factors that you need to consider to make sure your site is visible to your potential customers.
+When we talk about building a solid SEO strategy, keyword audit is the most crucial part that you should never miss out on.
+There are many factors that you need to consider to get in front of your audience.

-The process of keyword audit will help you understand your target audience deeper and focus on providing solutions to their problems. (people usually search for solutions to their problems)
+The process of keyword audit will help you understand your target audience and focus on providing solutions to their problems. (people usually search for solutions to their problems)

 The only drawback is that there will be hundreds to thousands of keywords your site may be ranking for, so it will be extremely difficult to navigate each one of them.
 However, you can always focus on the keywords that matter most to your business and implement the right strategies in improving your rankings.